talks about his art and ideas

 at long last did justice to Ludwig Blum, so overlooked by the

 Are these works masterpieces?
 Well, maybe some of them -

-"This work is a masterpiece - do not sell it, at least not for a
+- "This work is a masterpiece - do not sell it, at least not

 changed.
 Are there masterpieces being produced

 today?
 Probably so, yet probably far from the

 limelight.
 Have I painted a masterpiece?
 This is

 not for me to say, and only for history to judge, which I hope

 will be kind to me.